-Since 2008, Point Reyes Station has been home to the Geography of Hope, one of northern California’s most exceptional literary festivals.
-Geography of Hope takes its name from writer Wallace Stegner’s description of wild landscapes.
+Since 2008, Point Reyes Station has been home to the Geography of Hope conference which takes its name from writer Wallace Stegner’s description of wild landscapes.
 Stegner says: “We simply need that wild country available to us, even if we never do more than drive to its edge and look in.
 For it can be a means of reassuring ourselves of our sanity as creatures, a part of the geography of hope.”
-This conference features conversations with noted writers, poets and artists, and naturalist-led field trips in West Marin.
-The theme of the 2017 GOH conference, March 17-18th, is “Finding Resilience in Nature in Perilous Times”.
+This conference features conversations with noted writers, poets, environmental leaders and activists.
+The theme for the 2018 GOH conference, March 17-18th, is “Finding Resilience in Nature in Perilous Times”.
 Following the conference, is a year-long series of ongoing talks, retreats, and pilgrimages throughout the Bay Area continuing to explore the theme of resilience in nature.

 The emerging field of Spiritual Ecology is a primary focus of our work.
 BMC offers author events, retreats, and community projects rooted in the values of spiritual ecology including stewardship, inter-connectedness, reverence for nature, and service.
-In 2016, BMC organized a weekend gathering, Call of the Forest, with Diana Beresford-Kroeger and other climate activists (videos are available on Center for Humans and Nature Youtube channel).
 This program is inspired by the groundbreaking book Spiritual Ecology: The Cry of the Earth and the Spiritual Ecology Fellowship program, and we define spiritual ecology according to the principles and values they’ve developed: that ecological renewal, sustainability, and right action depend on our examining our underlying attitudes and beliefs about the earth, recognizing our responsibility for the planet, and cultivating spiritual awareness.